sfermigier/fermigier.com-gridsome/blog/2012-8-9-new-blog-engine.md

 title: "New blog engine"
 date: 2012-08-09
 path: 2012/8/new-blog-engine
+summary: "This blog has a new blog engine, the fifth one since I've started blogging in 1997."
+tags: ['Nuxeo', 'Python', 'Java', 'CPS']
 ---

 This blog has a new blog engine, the fifth one since I've started blogging in 1997.